HTTPArchive/almanac.httparchive.org/src/content/en/2020/page-weight.md

 reviewers: [paulcalvano]
 analysts: [paulcalvano]
 translators: []
 henrihelvetica_bio: Henri is a freelance developer who has turned his interests to a potpourri of performance engineering with pinches of user experience.
-When not reading the deluge of daily research docs and case studies, or indiscriminately auditing sites in devtools, Henri can be found contributing back to the community, co-programming meetups including theToronto Web Performance Group or volunteering his time for lunch and learns at various bootcamps.
+When not reading the deluge of daily research docs and case studies, or indiscriminately auditing sites in devtools, Henri can be found contributing back to the community, co-programming meetups including the Toronto Web Performance Group or volunteering his time for lunch and learns at various bootcamps.
 Otherwise, he’s tooling with music production software or with near certainty training and focusing on running the fastest 5k possible.
 discuss: 2054
 results: https://docs.google.com/spreadsheets/d/1wG4u0LV5PT9aN-XB1hixSFtI8KIDARTOCX0sp7ZT3h0/
 queries: 18_Page_Weight